gkunter/coquery/coquery/doc/source/syntax.rst

 -------------------

-If you want to query any character that has a special meaning in query items (for example the wildcard characters, the square brackets or the slashes), you must precede it by the 'escape' character <code>\</code>
+If you want to query any character that has a special meaning in query items (for example the wildcard characters, the square brackets, the quotation mark, or the slashes), you must precede it by the 'escape' character :\: (the backslash).
-(the backslash).
 For example, if you want to match all

 Quantified query items
 ----------------------